Spinach Artichoke Cups

 I used a microplane to zest my lemon and very finely grate my clove of garlic.

-Remember when you’re zesting citrus that you just want the outside layer of rind.
-If you get into the white part, it becomes very bitter.
+you just want the outside layer of rind.
+If you get into the white part,

 Just grab a bowl and mix the spinach and artichoke with all the other filling ingredients.